How Effective are Large Language Models in Generating Software Specifications?: Challenges and Future Directions

 \section{Challenges and Future Directions}

+\lin{some reviewers do not like mixing scientific results with ideas/discussions.
+Thus it is safer to keep those discussions separate from our findings sections.
+Plus, adding it to section 6 makes these directions only related to RQ 2.
+What about RQ1 and RQ3?
+Can we talk about more effective semantic retrieval (RQ1) as another direction?}

-Our detailed analysis of the failure cases reveals several challenges and provides insights for future research directions, which are grouped into two interconnected topics:
+Our analysis of failure cases highlights several challenges, pointing to future research directions in two areas:

-\paragraph{Hybrid Approaches} Our results (e.g., Section~\ref{sec:comparative_root_cause}) suggest that the distinct strengths and weaknesses of LLMs and traditional methods can be complementary, providing an opportunity to explore hybrid approaches for specification generation.
-Such approaches can leverage the excellent generalizability of LLMs, supplemented by the context-rich and domain-specific insights of traditional methods, thus mitigating major challenges we identified in LLM applications (e.g., missing domain knowledge).
-Some studies have already made promising progress, such as the integration of LLMs with software testing and program analysis~\cite{lemieux2023codamosa, yuan2023no, chen2022codet}, demonstrating the potential of converging LLMs and traditional methods in future research for enhanced performance in SE tasks.
+\paragraph{Hybrid Approaches} Root cause analysis (e.g., Section~\ref{sec:comparative_root_cause}) indicates that combining the complementary strengths of LLMs and traditional methods could improve specification generation.
+Hybrid approaches can harness the generalizability of LLMs along with the domain-specific precision of traditional techniques to address gaps like missing domain knowledge.
+Promising work has begun in this area, integrating LLMs with software testing, program analysis~\cite{lemieux2023codamosa, yuan2023no, chen2022codet}, and retrieval-augmented generation~\cite{zhang2023repocoder, ding2024crosscodeeval}.

-Specifically, to enhance LLMs for a hybrid approach for generating more accurate specifications, addressing the lack of domain knowledge and ineffective prompts is crucial, e.g., by providing sufficient context, and leveraging domain-specific example selection and ordering methods for prompt construction.

-\paragraph{Improving Prompt Effectiveness} Our study identify another key direction of improving the effectiveness of prompts for LLMs to improve specification extraction.
-Recent research on designing expressive, customizable, and domain-specific prompts~\cite{abukhalaf2023codex, beurer2023prompting, wang2022no} have emerged as effective techniques to guide LLMs more accurately.
+\paragraph{Improving Prompt Effectiveness} Improving prompts is another key direction to enhance LLM performance in specification extraction.
+Recent research on crafting more expressive, customizable, and domain-specific prompts~\cite{abukhalaf2023codex, beurer2023prompting, wang2022no} shows potential in guiding LLMs for better accuracy.

-In addition, our study highlights the challenge of utilizing LLMs within the constraint token limit.
-It poses a barrier to providing sufficient context and examples for achieving better performance.
-Exploring more effective prompts for complex tasks, e.g., chain-of-thought~\cite{chainofthought}, and iterative interaction~\cite{yuan2023no,chen2022codet,schafer2023adaptive, xia2023keep}, offers exciting potentials for future research.